a1120960/PAC-SWaP/README.md

 ## SWaP considerations
 For clarification on how I have arrived at each metric.
 1. Size: Choice of volume units is arbitrary, but herein I have used the unts of cm<sup>3</sup>.
-Total size includes everything required for actual operation.
+Total size includes all system components required for actual operation.
+    - for example: physics package + photonics + external cavity + fequency comb = total size.
 2. Weight: Units of kgs.
 I have used the weight of the entire device.
-Everything required for actual operation
+As per Size,  weight of everything required for actual operation.
 3. Power: Units of Watts.
-I have used the power the entire device.
-Everything required for actual operation
+I have used the power of the entire device.
+As per Size and Weight, the power demand of everything required for actual operation.

-# DISCLAIMER
-- I dont claim that this is a comprehensive database of every single device, however I plan to keep it updated as new devices/results are published/announced.
-As well as adding anything current or from the past that I may have missed.

 # DATA and PLOTTING